nabekhan/anki-template/apps/docs/src/en/extension/tldraw.md

 ```

 During review, you’ll see a button; click it to open the canvas.
 The button only includes basic styles — feel free to customize its CSS.

+## Feedback

+If you have any questions or suggestions, please submit them on [GitHub](https://github.com/ikkz/anki-eco/issues).